 6. Hidden Shipping Costs

 Unexpected shipping fees at checkout are one of the top reasons customers abandon their carts.
+In 2026, customer expectations around shipping transparency have only increased.

 7. Lack of Trust Signals